browniebroke/browniebroke.com/plugins/gatsby-remark-external-links/README.md

 This is a vendored version of [the npm package ``](https://www.npmjs.com/package/gatsby-remark-external-links) which is has a few open issues at the moment due to dependencies not being updated.

-The plugin itself is pretty small, the core of the functionality is in the dependecy, so it makes sense to vendor.
+The plugin itself is pretty small, the core of the functionality is in the dependency, so it makes sense to vendor.

 ## Usage